-Preparing for a Spearfishing trip, 4 things I wouldn’t normally do.
+Preparing for a Spearfishing Trip, 4 Unusual Things I Did

 My preparation for this trip was a little different to my others due to the nature of the preceding months.
 Firstly I had just recovered from ciguatera poisoning and I had only been diving twice in about 5 months.
 I was down on weight (65kg) and I had bugger all strength, breath hold or any dive fitness therefore I needed to focus on getting my body right as best I could in my short lead up time.
 I didn’t focus too much on spending money on gear though I did buy a Roller Power Head conversion kit.
 I ‘m of the mindset that there’s a lot of personal improvement to be done to get the most out of your equipment, your body being one of these things.
 I had about 5 weeks between being well enough to start pushing my body and setting off for the trip.
 So here’s what I did, perhaps this will help you when preparing for a spearfishing trip.